 Our Students’ Union is at the heart of campus and the hub of student life.
-With over 180 societies and more than 60 sports clubs to join, no matter what you’re in to, you’ll find like-minds to be friends with.
+With over 180 societies and more than 60 sports clubs to join, no matter what you’re into, you’ll find like-minded people to be friends with.

 Dedicated to student wellbeing

 Students are at the forefront of everything we do, and we’ve invested millions in our support services.

 We do everything we can to give students the best experience possible at university.
 As soon as you register with us you’ll be able to access all our student support services, including wellbeing, finance and our Careers Service.
 From one-to-one counselling appointments to CV support and finance sessions, you can get the help you need when it’s convenient for you.

 You'll be assigned a personal tutor, who is normally a member of the academic staff and will be responsible for supporting you throughout your studies.
 You’ll also be allocated a peer mentor before you start your course to help you make the transition from school or college to higher education.

 We care about helping new students settle into university life with us, find their feet and start to thrive.
 Find out more about life at Newcastle HERE.